 From the raging rapids of Tallulah Gorge to the serene Okefenokee Swamp, Georgia has paddling experiences for all skill levels.
-Canoes and/or kayaks may be rented seasonally at more than 20 state parks, and visitors may also bring their own boats.
+Canoes, kayaks, stand-up paddleboards and aquacycles may be rented seasonally at more than 20 state parks, and visitors may also bring their own boats.

-Fort Mountain and Unicoi rent canoes for paddling their small mountain lakes.
+Fort Mountain, Vogel and Unicoi rent equipment for paddling their small mountain lakes.
 These are good locations for beginners to practice paddling skills.

 While there are numerous whitewater rivers throughout north Georgia, Tallulah Gorge is the only state park to feature whitewater kayaking.
 The first two weekends of April and first three weekends of November are when the dam’s water release is high enough for this activity.
 Boaters must be quite skilled to tackle Oceana, Bridal Veil and the other falls.
 Spectators will find the best views from the new Inspiration Point overlook, #1 North Rim overlook and #9 South Rim overlook.

 Stephen C. Foster is the western entrance to the famed Okefenokee National Wildlife Refuge.
 It features more “open” water than the grassy plains of the eastern entrance.
 Rent canoes or kayaks to explore Minnie’s Lake, Billy’s Island or “the narrows.”
 Alligators, deer, ibis, heron and egrets are commonly seen within the swamp.
-Reed Bingham, George L. Smith, Magnolia Springs and Little Ocmulgee also have pretty lakes where Spanish moss, cypress trees and lily pads reflect off the dark water.
+Reed Bingham, George L. Smith, Magnolia Springs, Laura S. Walker and Little Ocmulgee also have pretty lakes where Spanish moss, cypress trees and lily pads reflect off the dark water.

 Park Paddlers Club